Nieky Holzken

-Nicolaas Hubertus Holzken (born December 16, 1983) is a Dutch super middleweight kickboxer and professional boxer currently signed to ONE Championship, where he competes in the Lightweight division.
+Nicolaas Hubertus Holzken (born December 16, 1983) is a Dutch kickboxer and professional boxer currently signed to ONE Championship, where he competes in the Lightweight division.
 He is the former Glory Welterweight Champion.
-In 2015 Kickboxing Planet voted him the Kickboxer of the Year.
-As of November 2021, Combat Press ranks him as the #5 welterweight kickboxer in the world.

 In 2018, Holzken participated in the World Boxing Super Series as a substitute.

 Background

-After his parents separated when he was an infant, Nieky was raised up by his paternal grandparents.
+After his parents separated when he was an infant, Holzken was raised by his paternal grandparents.
 Inspired by martial arts movies, he started training kickboxing at the age of ten.

 Career

 K-1

 Nieky Holzken made his K-1 debut on November 26, 2006, at K-1 World MAX North European Qualification in Stockholm, Sweden.
 He won the tournament by three consecutive KO's over Björn Kjöllerström, Joakim Karlsson and Elias Daniel.
 The win qualified him for the K-1 World MAX 2007 Final Elimination, where he was matched up against the reigning K-1 MAX champion Buakaw Por.
 Pramuk.
 He lost the fight by unanimous decision.